And165KMT/PythonFlows/README.md

 - CORS: Not required for the gateway itself, since the backend connects server-to-server.
 CORS for the frontend is already enabled on this FastAPI app.
 - Dependencies: `jupyter_client>=8` is included and supports the gateway client.
 No extra package is needed for the client-side integration.
 - Fallback: If the gateway module isn't available at runtime or the URL is not set, the app automatically falls back to a local kernel.

+## Cloud deployment (overview)

+Container-ready: A production-friendly `Dockerfile` is included.

+- Render.com or Railway: deploy directly from this repo using Docker; see `deploy/render.yaml` for an example.
+- Azure Container Apps / AKS: build the image, push to ACR, and deploy.
+Set env `PORT` if your platform requires it; the app honors `$PORT` automatically.
+- Persisting flows: mount a volume to `/data/flows` or set `PYFLOWS_DATA_DIR` to a writable path.
+- Security: set `PYFLOWS_API_TOKEN` to protect endpoints; keep the service private or behind auth.

 ## Quick Guide (New Features)